-(Note: a great deal of the "history" of this era comes from the writing of the Roman historian Tacitus.
+(Note: a great deal of the "history" of this era comes from the writings of the Roman historian Tacitus.
 While invaluable as an ancient source, his work is tainted by the fact that he was the son-in-law of the general Agricola.
 Much of his work may have been embellished to lend support and glory to Agricola and Rome, as was common with ancient sources).

 With the Claudian invasion of Britannia in the mid first century AD, and subsequent conquest of the southern tribes, the relative obscurity and isolation of the Caledonian people was about to end.